WPChill/imageseo-wordpress/readme.txt

 * Offers you the possibility to optimize your pages for Social Media.
 The plugin is compatible with Pinterest (description, URL, ID, Media), Twitter (Twitter cards), Facebook and LinkedIn.
 * Offers you the possibility to optimize your images for Pinterest (description, URL, ID, Media).

 Image SEO saves your time, improves your ranking on image keywords and allows you to attract new visitors on your blog, gallery or website.
-The plugin has many filters, making it thus ideal to optimize and bulk edit WooCommerce product sheets and their images.
+The plugin has many filters, making it thus ideal to optimize WooCommerce product sheets.

-Advanced users can change the way the alt texts are written and the files renamed by using the plugin’s filters.
+Example of what our image SEO plugin does :

 <strong>From</strong> : `<img src="1235HDFRE.JPG ">`
 <strong>To</strong> : `<img src="Landscape.JPG" alt="Landscape of a beach in California">`